Magneto-optics of a charge-tunable quantum dot: Observation of a negative diamagnetic shift: Experimental system

 \section{Experimental system}

-We studied a single In$_{x}$Ga$_{1-x}$As self-assembled QD embedded in a planar microcavity grown along the $[001]$ direction \citep{Ramon2006}.
-We used an Attocube closed-cycle cryostat to cool the sample down to 4 Kelvin.
-A built-in vector magnet enabled us to apply a magnetic field in any desired direction.
+We studied a single In$_{x}$Ga$_{1-x}$As self-assembled QD embedded in a planar microcavity grown along the $[001]$ direction.
+The actual dimensions of the studied QD, about 35 nm in diameter and 3-4 nm in height, were estimated from a set of detailed optical studies and comparisons with many-carrier model simulations~\cite{Benny2012}.
+These structural characterizations were also backed by atomistic simulations~\cite{Zielinski2015}.
+We used an Attocube\textsuperscript{TM}\cite{NISTdisclaimer} closed-cycle cryostat to cool the sample down to 4 K. A built-in vector magnet enabled the application of a magnetic field in any desired direction.
 The emitted photoluminescence (PL) was collected by a $\times60$ objective.
-Its polarization was analyzed by pairs of liquid crystal variable retarders and polarizing beam splitters, enabling PL polarization projecting on any direction in the Poincar� sphere.
-The PL was then spectrally analyzed using an 80 cm double monochromator, providing a spectral resolution of $\sim20$ $\mu eV$.
+Its polarization was analyzed by pairs of liquid crystal variable retarders and polarizing beam splitters, enabling PL polarization projection on any direction in the Poincar{\'e} sphere.
+The PL was then spectrally analyzed using an 80 cm double monochromator, providing spectral resolution of $\sim20$~\text{$\mu$}eV.

-The QD was optically excited using an above band-gap CW red HeNe or a blue diode laser, emitting at 633 or 445 nm, respectively.
-The excitation colors induce the average charge state of the QD.
-While HeNe illumination results in positive charging blue excitation leads to negative charging \citep{Benny2012}.
+The QD was optically excited using an above band-gap continuous wave red HeNe laser or a blue diode laser, emitting at 633 nm or 445 nm, respectively.
+The excitation color affects the average charge state of the QD.
+While red HeNe illumination results in positive charging, blue diode laser excitation leads to neutral or negative charging \citep{Benny2012}.